Cosplay Character Photographs

 Denver was also an officer in charge of SEAL Team Three platoon in Iraq's Al Anbar Province where he conducted more than 190 missions including sniper operations, direct assaults, special reconnaissance, and ground patrols.
 Rorke was awarded the Bronze Star with "V" for valorous action in combat.

 During one of our pre-production calls for his photo shoot, Rorke asked if his brother Nate could also attend the photo session.
-I was quick to say yes but after asking a few questions, I discovered that Nate was a Los Angeles firefighter.
+I was quick to say yes but after asking a few questions, I discovered that Nate was a Houston firefighter.
 I realized that I had a rare opportunity to photograph two heroic archetypes in highly recognizable uniforms.
 From those beginnings, the “Making Faces Project" was born.

 David Baxter, a Making Faces Project participant, sat for me dressed as Sandor "The Hound" Clegane (Game of Thrones) and later entered one image from our session in a photo contest judged by George R. R. Martin.
 The video clip below shows the results!